-The MPI library chooses buffer sizes and communication algorithms in an attempt to deliver the best performance automatically to a wide variety of MPI applications.
-However, applications have different performance profiles and bottlenecks, and so user tuning may be of help in improving performance.
-Here are some application performance types and ways that MPI performance may be improved for them:
+The MPI library chooses buffer sizes and communication algorithms in an attempt to deliver the best performance to a wide variety of MPI applications automatically.
+The following list of performance problems can be remedied:

-Odd HyperThreads are idle.
+· Odd HyperThreads are idle.

 Most high performance computing MPI programs run best using only one HyperThread per core.
 When an SGI UV system has multiple HyperThreads per core, logical CPUs are numbered such that odd HyperThreads are the high half of the logical CPU numbers.
-Therefore, the task of scheduling only on the even HyperThreads may be accomplished by scheduling MPI jobs as if only half the full number exist, leaving the high logical CPUs idle.
+Therefore, the task of scheduling only on the even HyperThreads can be accomplished by scheduling MPI jobs as if only half the full number exist, leaving the high logical CPUs idle.
 You can use the cpumap(1) command to determine if cores have multiple HyperThreads on your SGI UV system.
+The output shows the following:

-The output tells the number of physical and logical processors and if Hyperthreading is ON or OFF and how shared processors are paired (towards the bottom of the command's output).
+- The number of physical and logical processors. - Whether HyperThreading is on or off. - The way in which shared processors are paired.
+This information appears towards the bottom of the command's output.

-If an MPI job uses only half of the available logical CPUs, set GRU_RESOURCE_FACTOR to 2 so that the MPI processes can utilize all the available GRU resources on a Hub rather than reserving some of them for the idle HyperThreads.
-For more information about GRU resource tuning, see the gru_resource(3) man page.
+If an MPI job uses only half of the available logical CPUs, set GRU\RESOURCE\FACTOR to 2 so that the MPI processes can use all the available GRU resources on a hub rather than reserving some of them for the idle HyperThreads.
+For more information about GRU resource tuning, see gru\resource(3).

-• MPI large message bandwidth is important.
+• MPI large message bandwidth is inappropriate.

-Some programs transfer large messages via the MPI_Send function.
-To switch on the use of unbuffered, single copy transport in these cases you can set MPI_BUFFER_MAX to 0.
-See the MPI(1) man page for more details.
+Some programs transfer large messages via the MPI\Send function.
+To use unbuffered, single-copy transport in these cases, set MPI\BUFFER\MAX=0.
+For more information, see MPI(1).